learning-the-computers/dot-connect/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+We welcome contributions from the community.
+Whether it's a bug report, new feature, or improvement, your insights will help make dot_connect even better.
+Please see our [contributing guidelines](CONTRIBUTING.md) for more details.

 ## ⚖️ License
 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full text.